 Although La Boca only has a few streets and is much smaller that you might expect, you will find plenty of hidden alleys full of souvenir stores at very good prices.

 You can easily spend at least a couple of hours walking around, and if you're still there at lunch time, you'll find restaurants serving all kinds of international and local food.

 La Boca is also home to the most famous football team in Buenos Aires, the Boca Juniors.
 Its stadium La Bombonera is only a few minutes away from Caminito and open for visits.
 I didn't visit myself as I wasn't particularly interested, but it's worth to consider if you're into football.

 13AM - 15PM: El Ateneo

-After Caminito we took the bus back to the city centre, and headed north towards El Ateneo, a beautiful bookstore and former theatre.
+After Caminito I took the bus back to the city centre, and headed north towards El Ateneo, a beautiful bookstore and former theatre.
 Where the stage was located you will now find a pricey cafe.
-We sat down for a small break while enjoying the surroundings before continuing to La Recoleta.
+I sat down for a small break while enjoying the surroundings before continuing to La Recoleta.

 15AM - 18PM: La Recoleta

 Recoleta is one of the most elegant neighbourhoods of Buenos Aires.
 Here, you will be able to find multiple city parks and Parisian style mansions, but its most famous attraction would be the Recoleta Cemetery.
 Macabre as it might sound, this is one of the must-do visits if you go to Buenos Aires.